 Some of their favorite tricks include:

 - Making a “lowball” offer before you have even left the hospital

 - Dragging out negotiations until the statute of limitations deadline expires

 - Taking a recorded statement from you and asking you trick questions

 - Asking for your written permission to see your entire medical history (don’t do it!)

 No Recovery?
 No Fee

-At Herman, Herman & Katz, we understand that you aren’t going to hand over your hard-earned money in exchange for smooth talk and promises – you pay for victory, and nothing less.
+At Herman, Herman & Katz, L.L.C., we understand that you aren’t going to hand over your hard-earned money in exchange for smooth talk and promises – you pay for victory, and nothing less.
 Consequently, we won’t charge you any fees in a contingency case unless you receive a recovery, and nothing will come due until you actually receive your recovery.
-You will want a very experienced Louisiana personal injury lawyer on your side.
+You will want a very experienced Louisiana personal injury attorney on your side.

 Start Fighting Back Today

 We know that families come to us because a tragic event has changed their lives.
 Most families come to us anguished and exhausted.
 We understand that they depend upon us to aggressively pursue justice on their behalf.
 We consider this to be a sacred trust.
-If you or a loved one has suffered a personal injury, learn about your legal rights from an experienced Louisiana personal injury attorneys by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you or a loved one has suffered a personal injury, learn about your legal rights from an experienced Louisiana personal injury lawyer by calling 504-581-4892 or by filling out our free, no-obligation case review form.
 We offer free consultations.